danielo515/obsidian-modal-form/README.md

 All of the mentioned tools are great at their job and unleash super convenient workflows.
 For that reason, rather than offering an alternative, this plugin is designed as a complement to them, offering some basic building blocks that you can integrate with your existing templates and workflows.

+## Friends of modal form
+- [Templater](https://github.com/SilentVoid13/Templater) to open modals from templates
+- [QuickAdd](https://github.com/chhoumann/quickadd) to quickly capture data from a modal
+- [dataview](https://github.com/blacksmithgu/obsidian-dataview) to provide values for autocompletion

 ## Scope of this plugin